hemangsk/Gravity/_posts/2017-08-15-Emily-Dickinson-never-stops-to-surprise-me.markdown

 If you read me Passage 1 and Passage 2 without telling me its from Emily Dickinson, I could have assumed that these are excerpt from some love notes in a Jane Austen novel.
 BTW my favourite love letter was the one Captain Wentworth wrote to Anne in Persuaion (*"\[...\] You pierce my soul.
 I am half agony, half hope.
 Tell me not that I am too late, that such precious feelings are gone for ever.
 I offer myself to you again with a heart even more your own than when you almost broke it \[...\]"*).
 But now...
 Hey Jane, make way for Emily!

+One cannot argue that Emily was in her man persona when she wrote these *personal* letters to her friend (or is this a role play between friends??).
+I would say the sweetness contained in these letters is far beyond my sweet lab partner's standard, i.e. I don't think this is an appropriate level of affection between BFF.
+So that leads us to speculate that Emily, lesbian or bisexual, was interested in women.
+However, of course, Emily lived in Victorian era, and people may have different standards as we do in modern times.
+I quote PQ, "people back in the days were more eloquent and beat around the bush".

+But let's assume that Emily was gay/bi for now, and revisit her poem *"Wild nights - Wild nights!"*.

+>Wild nights - Wild nights!
+>Were I with thee
+>Wild nights should be
+>Our luxury!
+>
+>Futile - the winds -
+>To a Heart in port -
+>Done with the Compass -
+>Done with the Chart!
+>
+>Rowing in Eden -
+>Ah - the Sea!
+>Might I but moor - tonight -
+>In thee!